-So, to start using the app you need to do the following:
+To start using the app you need to do the following:

-- On the first run, your browser window is opened and you will be asked to sign in to your team.
-The team you sign in is the team those data will be exported by the application:On the next screen you will be asked to authorize Backupery for Slack application to your workspace.
+- On the first run, your browser window is opened and you will be asked to sign in to your workspace.
+The workspace is the workspace those data will be exported by the application:On the next screen you will be asked to authorize Backupery for Slack application to your workspace.
 Press “Authorize” to allow the app access the data you need to export.

-Also, you can change the backup period if you wish.
+Also, you can adjust the backup scheduler:

-If you unzip the archive, you could review the internals of backup file – all the data are exported from the Slack team like users information, channels information, private & public channels history, direct messages history, and so on.
+If you unzip the archive, you could review the internals of the backup file – all the data are exported from the Slack team like users information, channels information, private & public channels history, direct messages history, and so on.
 Slack understands the archive format, so you can easily import the archive back to Slack if necessary.